 Skylar Smith (b.1976, Louisville, KY) is an artist, educator, and entrepreneur.
-She is a founding member of Kentucky College of Art + Design at Spalding University (KyCAD), and has helped build the school from the seed of an idea to a living and evolving entity, where she is also an Assistant Professor.
+She is a founding member of Kentucky College of Art + Design (KyCAD), and helped build the school from the seed of an idea to a living and evolving entity.
 Smith has taught college-level studio and art history courses for over ten years, in addition to teaching in non-profits and alternative-education venues.
 Her artwork deals with micro and macro perceptions of the natural world, and human-scale politics that influence perception.

-Smith has a BFA from Maryland Institute College of Art and a MFA from the School of the Art Institute of Chicago.
+She is an active member of the Louisville arts community and has partnered with many organizations to create community art events including: ARTXFM, SoBro Neighborhood Association, Mayor’s Office of Sustainability, Kentuckians for the Commonwealth, Mini-Maker Faire, YouthBuild, 21c Museum, and the Speed Art Museum.
+Smith has a Bachelor of Fine Arts from Maryland Institute College of Art and a Master of Fine Arts from the School of the Art Institute of Chicago.
 She is also a Certified Yoga Teacher.
 She has taught at the University of Louisville and Jefferson Community and Technical College (JCTC).
 Through JCTC, she also taught college-level courses to men and women in prison.
 Smith resides in Louisville, Kentucky with her husband and two daughters.